peterbud/nitro-mcp-server/README.md

 # Nitro MCP Server

 This project is an MCP ([Model Context Protocol](https://modelcontextprotocol.io/)) server using **streamable HTTP** transport powered by the [Nitro](https://nitro.build/).
-It is designed to demonstrate how to implement an MCP Server.
-Please note currently there is no authentication implemented, so this is not suitable for production use.
+It is designed to demonstrate how to implement an MCP Server including authentication using pluggable providers.

 ## Features
 - Lightweight and fast, built on [Nitro](https://nitro.build/)